-- in which they live after dark, a figure that has remained stable over the period 2016-2021.
-Women continue to feel significantly less safe than men. - Target 16.2: In 75 countries (mostly low- and middle-income) with available data from 2014 to 2022, 8 in 10 children aged 1-14 years were subjected to some form of psychological aggression and/or physical punishment at home in the previous month.
-In 70 of these countries, at least half of children experience violent discipline on a regular basis. - In 2020, the number of trafficking victims detected worldwide fell for the first time in 20 years, as COVID-19 preventive measures changed the dynamics of exploitation while compromising anti-trafficking responses.
-As more victims are likely to remain undetected, increasing efforts are needed to tailor responses to the real prevalence of the crime. - o For the period 2014-2021, only 55 countries (mostly low- and middle-income) have internationally comparable data on sexual violence in childhood against girls and only 12 have produced such data for boys.
-Across regions with representative estimates, the prevalence of sexual violence in childhood (by age 18) among young women aged 18-29 years ranges from 1% in Central and Southern Asia to 7% in Oceania (excluding Australia and New Zealand). - Target 16.3: In 2021, the global prison population was 11.2 million, remaining relatively stable between 2015 and 2021, except for a temporary decline between 2019 and 2020.
-Some 3.4 million of all prisoners are unsentenced detainees and their share among all prisoners has remained at around 30% between 2015 and 2021 and far from the target of equal access to justice for all. - Target 16.4: While tracing is a key measure in the process of investigating and disclosing the origins of illicit firearms, its systematic implementation remains a global challenge.
-On average, Member States with available data successfully traced one-third of seized weapons that are potentially traceable between 2016 and 2021. - Target 16.5: Globally, approximately 1 in 7 (15%) businesses face requests for bribe payments by public officials, based on establishment-level data from 154 countries surveyed during 2006-2023. - Target 16.6: Multiple crises undermine budget credibility across all regions.
-The average budget deviations compared to the approved budget decreased from 5-10% in 2015 to the target of less than 5% in 2019.
-However, budget credibility deteriorated and reached a deviation of almost 10% for some regions in 2020-2021. - Target 16.7: In every region of the world except Europe, people under the age of 45 are significantly underrepresented in parliament relative to their share of the national populations. - Target 16.9: By providing all children with proof of legal identity from day one, their rights can be protected and universal access to justice and social services can be enabled.
-In 2022 the births of around 1 in 4 children under age 5 worldwide have never been officially recorded.
-Only half of the children under five years of age in sub-Saharan Africa have had their births registered. - Target 16.10: Access to information (ATI) laws provide legal guarantees of the right to information and were adopted by 136 countries in 2022, up from 105 in 2015.
+- In 2020, the number of trafficking victims detected worldwide fell for the first time in 20 years, as COVID-19-related preventive measures changed the dynamics of exploitation while compromising anti-trafficking responses.
+As more victims are likely to remain undetected, greater efforts are needed to tailor responses to the real prevalence of the crime; - For the period 2014-2021, only 55 countries mostly low- and middle-income countries have internationally comparable data on sexual violence in childhood against girls, and only 12 have produced such data for boys.
+Across regions with representative estimates, the prevalence of sexual violence in childhood (by age 18) among young women aged 18 to 29 years ranges from 1 per cent in Central and Southern Asia to 7 per cent in Oceania, excluding Australia and New Zealand. - Target 16.3: In 2021, the global prison population was 11.2 million, remaining relatively stable since 2015, except for a temporary decline between 2019 and 2020.
+Some 3.4 million of all prisoners are unsentenced detainees, and their share among all prisoners has remained at around 30 per cent between 2015 and 2021 and far from the target of equal access to justice for all. - Target 16.4: While tracing is a key measure in the process of investigating and disclosing the origins of illicit firearms, its systematic implementation remains a global challenge.
+On average, Member States with available data successfully traced one third of seized weapons that were potentially traceable between 2016 and 2021. - Target 16.5: Globally, approximately 1 in 7 businesses (15 per cent) face requests for bribe payments by public officials, based on establishment-level data from 154 countries surveyed during the period 2006-2023. - Target 16.6: Multiple crises undermine budget credibility across all regions.
+The average budget deviation compared with the approved budget decreased from 5-10 per cent in 2015 to the target of less than 5 per cent in 2019.
+However, budget credibility deteriorated and reached a deviation of almost 10 per cent for some regions in the period 2020-2021. - Target 16.7: In every region of the world except Europe, people under the age of 45 are significantly underrepresented in parliament relative to their share of the national populations. - Target 16.9: By providing all children with proof of legal identity from day one, their rights can be protected and universal access to justice and social services can be enabled.
+In 2022, the births of around one in four children under 5 years of age worldwide were never officially recorded.
+Only half of the children under 5 years of age in sub-Saharan Africa have had their births registered. - Target 16.10: Access to information laws provide legal guarantees of the right to information and were adopted by 136 countries in 2022, up from 105 in 2015.